AdamBoley/Project-Beergate/README.md

 19/8/22:
 To create the functionality that allows users to update posts, major changes were made to the views.py file, per [this series of django tutorials](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)

-UserReview was renamed to AddReviewView, and was changed to use the CreateView generic view, which allowed me to remove the get method (currently commented out)
+AddReview was previously named UserReview, and was changed to use the CreateView generic view, which allowed me to remove the get method.
+The renaming was necessary because I also had a view called UserReviews, which could have caused confusion.

-A new view called UpdateReviewView was created, using the generic UpdateView.
-Get and post methods exist in this view, but are commented out.
-The get method is probably unnecessary, but the post method may be necessary, but it currently creates a duplicate record.

 25/8/22:
 When implementing the modal for the delete_review page, I found that when the close button was placed outside of the form that it was mis-aligned with the button to confirm the deletion.
 Rather than try to manual align the buttons with custom CSS that might produce unexpected results for different viewports, I solved this problem by placing the button within the form element.
 This does not appear to have any unintended side-effects.